valerievossen/hello-world/paneldata.md

 - Introduction to the data
 - Organising a panel data set
 - Exploring panel data
-- The notation
+- Notation of panel data
 - Analysis with panel data
     1. Cross-sectional data
         - Unobserved heterogeneity bias
-    2. Panel data (2 years)
+    2. Entity fixed effects (data of 2 years)
-    3. Panel data (more than 2 years)
+    3. Entity fixed effects (more than 2 years)
+    4. Time fixed effects

 ## Introduction to the `Grunfeld` data set